 Why You Should Go...

-Don't forget to sit in the Royal Governor's chair inside the King's Council Chamber and experience what it was like to be the most influential person in Colonial America.
+Discover historic period rooms filled with multi-sensory exhibits, beautiful art, and important artifacts.
+Sit in the Royal Governor's chair inside the Council Chamber and experience what it was like to be the most powerful person in colonial Massachusetts.

 ...MORE